mphhohku/linux_wordpress_server_azure/README.md

 # Hands-on Linux: Self-hosted WordPress for Linux Beginners

-Code and configuration snippets for the [Hands-on Linux: Self-Hosted WordPress for Linux Beginners Course](https://www.udemy.com/hands-on-linux-self-hosted-wordpress-for-linux-beginners/) course.
+This is a repository of an adapation of the Udemy Course [Hands-on Linux: Self-Hosted WordPress for Linux Beginners](https://www.udemy.com/hands-on-linux-self-hosted-wordpress-for-linux-beginners/) specifically for Microsoft Azure.
+Grateful for Mr David Cohen's instructions.

+You may view the WordPress site [here](https://www.mphho.com).

 ## Main features

 Azure VM Setup
- - using the cheapest Linux VM (B1s) with 1GB RAM
+ - Using the cheapest Linux VM (B1s) with 1GB RAM

 Linux setup
- - nginx: with performance tuning (using previously set caching rules/compression in the gzip section in /etc/nginx/nginx.conf)
+ - Nginx: with performance tuning (using previously set caching rules/compression in the gzip section in /etc/nginx/nginx.conf)
- - mysql
+ - MySQL
- - php-fpm
+ - PHP-fpm
  - WordPress

 WordPress setup
  - no admin username in the air

 Monitoring
- - monit
+ - Monit

 HTTPS
- - letsencrypt certbot
+ - Letsencrypt Certbot

 Backup
+ - Crontab
- - crontab
+ - tar

 ## Reflections